How to Properly Maintain Your "Rubber" RV Roof

 Repairing a cut Rubber Roof, Quickly!

 Sometimes, your inspection might show that there is a tear in your Rubber Roof.
-I won't go into how easily it is to hit things like low-hanging signs, tree limbs and such, in your travels and in campgrounds.
+I won't go into how easily it is to hit things like low-hanging signs, tree limbs and such, in your travels and in campgrounds, but it happens far too often.

 Regardless of the cause for the tear, the repair needs to be done properly and quickly.